dorddis/Gymzy/ai-context/outlines/ai-chat-intelligence-critique.md

 **Evidence from Chat**:
 - AI creates a workout with "Push-ups: 3 sets of 10 reps, Squats: 3 sets of 12 reps, Plank: 3 sets of 30 seconds"
 - User says "double it"
-- AI responds: "Since I don't know what 'it' refers to, could you tell me which workout you'd like me to double?"
+- AI responds: "Since I don&apos;t know what 'it' refers to, could you tell me which workout you'd like me to double?"
 - **This is a complete failure** - the AI literally just provided a workout 1 message ago

 **Deeper Analysis**: The AI not only forgets the workout exists, but also fails to understand what "doubling" means in fitness context: